Canal-Protocol/dlp-Kyber-Suite/README.md

 truffle exec examples/truffle/swapTokenToEther.js
 ```

-After that the Liquidation period begins and only ETH to Token trades will be processed as the fund is liquidating its token reserves.
+After that the Liquidation period begins and only **ETH to Token trades** will be processed as the fund is liquidating its token reserves. **Token to Eth trades** will hang (and revert) as a result.
 **This period will also last 3 minutes**
 ```
 truffle exec examples/truffle/swapEtherToToken.js